-The facility or property where the project is located must be open to the general public on a regular basis.
+The facility or property where the project is located must be open to the public on a regular basis.

-During the grant period, award recipients will agree to participate in press conferences or events, to be quoted in ComEd literature describing the ComEd Green Region Grant, and to identify ComEd as a funder in any materials produced to explain or promote the funded project.
+During the grant period, award recipients will agree to participate in press conferences or events, to be quoted in ComEd literature describing the ComEd Green Region Grant Program, and to identify ComEd as a funder in any materials produced to explain or promote the funded project.

-Recipients will agree to acknowledge the use of ComEd Green Region Grant funds for the project, either through signage for capital projects or written acknowledgement in documents.
-Signage language must read: "This project is supported by generous funding from ComEd and Openlands".
-Contact greenregion@openlands.org for more information about signage.
+Recipients will agree to acknowledge the use of ComEd Green Region Grant Program funds for the project, either through signage for capital projects or written acknowledgement in documents.
+Signage language must read: "This project is supported by generous funding from ComEd and Openlands" and must be approved by ComEd and Openlands prior to placement.
+Please contact greenregion@openlands.org for Openlands and ComEd logos and for signage approval.